cfpb/capital-framework/getting-started/index.md

 Here's a quick guide on working with these files:

 - Edit files within the `src` directory.
-- Point your terminal to `dist` and run `python -m SimpleHTTPServer`.
+- Point your terminal to `dist`, run `grunt build` to create your initial files
+- Next run `python -m SimpleHTTPServer`.

   You can now navigate to `localhost:8000` and view the demo page.

 #### Editing the Less and JS